Leighche/APDS_App/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

--by Leighché Jaikarran & helpers
+-by Leighché Jaikarran, Tanya Govender, Naiya Haribhai and Vikhayle Sewnundan